adnanusman/creactive-plugin/README.md

 # creactive-plugin

-This plugin was created by me for use on websites at work, where the list of services were too long.
+This WordPress plugin was created by me for use on websites at work, where the list of services were too long.
 However, it can be used to hide/display anything as long as it is wrapped within a div with an id starting with 'hidden' in its name.

 ## Requirements